secure-compilation/SECOMP/README.md

 Compartmentalized program examples can be found under `test/compartments`.
-You can inspect the source code of the examples by opening the C files, and test the functionality of the compiler by using `../../ccomp file.c -o file`.
+You can inspect the source code of the examples by opening the C files, and test the functionality of the compiler by using `../../ccomp file.c -L../../runtime -dasm -dparse`.
+Then, you can inspect the content of the generated assembly.

+Note that the binaries are stripped from the compartment information; this means that one should be able to run them on a standard RISC-V machine.

-To run the compiled files, we suggest using [Fabrice Bellard's TinyEmu](https://bellard.org/tinyemu/), which is included in the virtual image.
+If you wish to run the compiled binaries, we suggest using [Fabrice Bellard's TinyEmu](https://bellard.org/tinyemu/), which is included in the virtual image.

 On the virtual image, you can use the following to run compiled programs: